 Diagnosing problems using Logs¶

-This page aims to show you how to diagnose the top 5 most common problems affecting Copter in particular but to some extent Plane and Rover as well.
+This page show how to diagnose the six most common problems affecting Copter in particular but to some extent Plane and Rover as well.

 Log Types (Dataflash vs tlogs)¶